rongi/merge-fix/README.md

 It will merge current branch into the master branch.

-Use
+To specify target branch

+`mergefix -b <target_branch>`

+To force merge with a merge commit.

 `mergefix --no-ff`

-to force a merge with a merge commit.

 # What it does